-Although the kids might beg, not every summer day can be a pool day.
-Still, water play is essential to summer survival in NYC.
-Enter playgrounds loaded with water jets and refreshing splash pads for instant relief.
+As much as the kids might beg, not every summer day can be a pool day.
+That's why water playgrounds with jets, misters, and refreshing splash pads are essential to summer survival in NYC.
 Kids (and their grown-ups) can frolic in sprinklers and spray showers, many with nifty features like footbridges, geysers, and themed settings.
-We've told you about some of our favorite playgrounds with water features citywide, but we know the Bronx needs a shout-out all its own.
-Read on for details on seven of our favorite splash pads in NYC's northernmost borough.
+We've told you about some of our favorite playgrounds with water features citywide, but the Bronx deserves a shout-out all its own.
+Read on for details on nine of our favorite splash pads in NYC's northernmost borough.

 Find more water fun in our Beaches, Pools, Water Parks Guide, or cool NYC activities in our Summer Fun Guide.